5anay/ISP-Worker/README.md

 # ISP-Worker REST API CRUD Application
 This repository contains a Worker REST API CRUD application developed using PHP and Laravel, purposed to be served through Docker.
-The application was developed as part of the onboarding process with the leading internet service provider in Azerbaijan.
+The application was developed as part of an onboarding process with the leading internet service provider in Azerbaijan.
+This does not include the project undertaken with collaboration with AzEduNet.
 The API allows you to perform CRUD operations (Create, Read, Update, Delete) on worker entities.

 ## API Documentation